sbogucki12/SpaASMR2018/README.md

 + Rearranged the navigation.
 Clicking on username now goes to favorite videos with link there to account details.
 + Updated main page styling.

+**Day Eight (March 15, 2018)**
++ Created entities to support a many-to-many relationship between videos and favorites.
++ Used a migration to create the FavoriteVideos join table in the database.

 ## Credit

 I for real need a job :)